yousefalm1/gym_management/README.md

 9. Once clicked you will see all the information of the database, in order to connect the project to this database.

     ![Click name](documentation/deployment/database_details.png)

+---

+### Acknowledgments

+- I extend heartfelt gratitude to my mentor, Julia, for their invaluable guidance and unwavering support.
+Their mentorship has been a catalyst for my growth, both professionally and personally.
+I appreciate the wisdom, encouragement, and inspiration they have shared, making this journey an enriching experience.